Updated: Dec 28, 2022

 The next step was Cloth Sanitary Pads.
 I was very lucky and won one on Instagram to give a go.
 In the beginning I was sceptical, it was so slim compared to the disposable pads I was used to wearing, surely that wouldn’t hold anything?
 I was wrong, the pads were lasting as long as three disposable pads used to last me.
 Initially, I figured I had just had a lighter flow, but I soon realised I had not, these pads were magic!
 Once again I found that month’s period to be a far more comfortable one, with less dryness and itching.

 Lastly, I tried period pants, the main reason for waiting to try these was the price vs how many I would potentially need.
 Then one-day Cheeky Wipes had a sale and I went all in.
 Once again I was pleasantly surprised, I didn't find them the most comfortable fit, but then I have since been lucky enough to be gifted both WUKA and Modibodi pants to try and I learnt that you get what you pay for, slightly more expensive but they are more comfortable.

 All in all, I am a convert and my only regret is not making the switch long ago.
-The other day it occurred to me that if I share this information, and keep my passion, H will pick this up and may never use a disposable tampon or pad in her life!
+The other day it occurred to me that if I share this information, and keep my passion, my girls will pick this up and may never use a disposable tampon or pad in their lives!
 Just how wonderful is that?